Security proofs for practical QKD: variations, techniques, gaps, and limitations: Summary of properties of different proof techniques

 \subsection{Phase error correction approach}

 \begin{enumerate} \item \textbf{Performance:} This technique provides good key rates.

 \item \textbf{Robust against device imperfections:} The core technique here too involves idealized hardware assumptions, which have been relaxed with subsequent work.
-Incorporating device imperfections into this proof technique is a subject of active research \cite{curras-lorenzo_security_2024, zapatero2023implementationsecurityquantumkey,gottesman_security_2004,tamaki_loss-tolerant_2014,curras2023security,sixto_quantum_2025,sixto2022security,zapatero2021security,pereira2020quantum,tupkary_phase_2024,navarrete_improved_2022}, and there has been a large amount of progress on this front in recent years.
+Incorporating device imperfections into this proof technique is a subject of active research \cite{curras-lorenzo_security_2024, zapatero2023implementationsecurityquantumkey,gllp_security_2004,tamaki_loss-tolerant_2014,curras2023security,sixto_quantum_2025,sixto2022security,zapatero2021security,pereira2020quantum,tupkary_phase_2024,navarrete_improved_2022}, and there has been a large amount of progress on this front in recent years.
+Some recent works can also accommodate correlated source \cite{curraslorenzo2026rigorousphaseerrorestimationsecurityframework} and correlated detector imperfections \cite{wang_phaseerror_2025,nahar_phd_2025}.
 Thus, we view this proof technique as robust to device imperfections.
 However, as with the EUR technique, not all works on imperfections are inherently compatible with each other, or with diverse protocol choices (see also \cref{item:PECmodularity}).

 \item \textbf{Scrutiny and Peer Review:} The proofs \cite{koashi_simple_2005,koashi_simple_2009,koashi_efficient_2006} are well-established, having undergone extensive peer review over many years.

 \item \textbf{Modularity:} This proof technique is not stated in a modular fashion in the literature.
 Every modification seems to require a new proof, and it is not obvious if the different proof modifications fit with each other.
 For example, the current work on device imperfections is inherently incompatible with the work done to incorporate on-the-fly announcements into the proof\footnote{Since both the EUR and phase error correction methods rely on many of the same works for phase error estimation, this observation is also applicable to the EUR proof technique.}.
 Thus, care must be taken to ensure that security is proved for \emph{all} protocol modifications \emph{simultaneously}.